AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 In the Google Cloud Partner Cross-Cloud Interconnect console, click Create transport.

-Select Amazon Web Services Oregon (us-west-2) for the transport profile and click Continue.
+Under transport profile, select Amazon Web Services Oregon (us-west-2) and click Continue.

 Enter a transport name, specify the bandwidth, and click Continue.
-Note that it displays 1 GB/sec but should be 1 Gbps.
+Note that the bandwidth is displayed as 1 GB/s, but this appears to be an error for 1 Gbps.

-Select the VPC for the network, enter the subnet CIDR for advertised routes, and click Create.
+Select the VPC under network, enter the subnet CIDR under advertised routes, and click Create.

 After waiting a few minutes, the transport will be created.

-Here, we'll use gcloud commands in Cloud Shell.
+Here, the configuration is performed using the gcloud command in Cloud Shell.

-Get the network name.
+Retrieve the network name.
 Change to-aws-transport as needed.
-Check the content of peeringNetwork.
+Check the contents of peeringNetwork.

 $ gcloud network-connectivity transports describe to-aws-transport --region us-west1